mcasperson/IridiumApplicationTesting-GettingStartedGuide/writing_tests.md

    And I wait "30" seconds for the element with the ID of "SARQIC_button" to be displayed
 ```

+ See [this example](https://github.com/AutoGeneral/IridiumApplicationTesting/tree/master/examples/1.openapp), which demonstrate opening a simple test.

 ## Using Configurations

  Configuration files provide the ability to run the same script against different environments.
 Typically a test script will need to be run against multiple environments (Integration, QA, PreProduction etc) and against multiple brands.
 The actual steps run by the script will be largely identical in all environments and all brands, but the URLs used to access the applications change.